Quality control in China

 All of the above may be a bit confusing.

-In practice it looks like this, this is how we do it:
+In practice it looks like this:

 Control of goods in China conclusion